ad-freiburg/elevant/docs/link_benchmark_articles.md

         nif:referenceContext <http://www.aksw.org/gerbil/NifWebService/request_0#char=0,87> ;
         itsrdf:taIdentRef <https://en.wikipedia.org/wiki/Brad_Pitt> .

-- Entity identifiers can be either from Wikidata or from Wikipedia or DBpedia.
+- Entity identifiers can be either from Wikidata, Wikipedia or DBpedia.
 - `<path_to_linking_results>` can be the path to a single NIF file that contains all benchmark articles and the predicted links or the path to a directory that contains multiple such NIF files.

 The NIF prediction reader is implemented [here](../src/prediction_readers/nif_prediction_reader.py).

 #### Linking Results in a Simple JSONL Format
-If you have linking results in a very simple JSONL format as described below, run
+If you have linking results for a certain benchmark in a very simple JSONL format as described below, use `-pformat simple_jsonl` in the script call described above, i.e.

-    python3 link_benchmark_entities.py <experiment_name> simple_jsonl <path_to_linking_results_file> -b <benchmark_name>
+    python3 link_benchmark_entities.py <experiment_name> -pfile <path_to_linking_results> -pformat simple_jsonl -pname <linker_name> -b <benchmark_name>

-The file `<path_to_linking_results_file>` should contain one line per benchmark article.
+The file `<path_to_linking_results>` should contain one line per benchmark article.
 The order of the predictions should correspond to the article order of the benchmark in the `benchmarks` directory.
 The linking results file should look something like this: